mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 </a>

 In general, it's quite common to use crates in Rust for functionality that is not in the standard lib.
-Part of the reason why this is so well accepted is, that [cargo](https://github.com/rust-lang/cargo) is such a rad package manager.
+Part of the reason why this is so well accepted is that [cargo](https://github.com/rust-lang/cargo) is such a rad package manager.
 (Maybe because it was built by no other than [Yehuda Katz](http://yehudakatz.com/about/) of Ruby fame. 😉)

 As mentioned before, Rust does not have `nil`.
 However, there is still the concept of operations that can fail.